The MCLA Day of Dialogue is a campus-wide alternative day of education, with suspended day classes to ensure

 full campus participation by students, faculty, and staff.
 This year’s event, held

-on Wednesday, October 20, will occur virtually to allow for the greatest participation.
+on Wednesday, October 19, will occur virtually with some in-person engagement to allow for the greatest participation.

 This year's theme is Racism is a Public Health Issue.
 The 2020 social unrest and protests and disproportional deaths of Black and Brown people during the pandemic was an overdue catalyst for the need for the American people to have serious dialogue about racism and the systems that have contributed to longstanding health and economic disparities.
 Over the last 2 years, cities, counties, states, and community partners across sectors have declared racism a public health crisis.